rozek/notes-on-gundb/README.md

   if (GUN.ValueIsLink(Candidate)) { ... }
 ```

-> Nota bene: conceptionally, this function is a _static_ method of the "class" `GUN` - but for the sake of simplicity it may also be applied to a GunDB _context_, which simply reduces the number of potential typos
+> Nota bene: conceptionally, this function is a _static_ method of the "class" `GUN` - but for the sake of simplicity (and to reduce the number of potential typos) it may also be applied to a GunDB _context_

 ### GUN.ValueIsGarbage ###